AlfaimaSB/AlfaimaSB/Readme.md

 :microscope: I'm currently working on applying operations research and data science to shape and improve agrifood systems

-:seedling: I'm polishing my knowledge and skills in Artificial Intelligence
+:seedling: I'm polishing my knowledge and skills in metaheuristics

 ⚡ Fun fact: I like reading and I love cats